neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 A Neon installation consists of compute nodes and the Neon storage engine.
 Compute nodes are stateless PostgreSQL nodes backed by the Neon storage engine.

 The Neon storage engine consists of two major components:
-- Pageserver.
-Scalable storage backend for the compute nodes.
+- Pageserver: Scalable storage backend for the compute nodes.
-- Safekeepers.
-The safekeepers form a redundant WAL service that received WAL from the compute node, and stores it durably until it has been processed by the pageserver and uploaded to cloud storage.
+- Safekeepers: The safekeepers form a redundant WAL service that received WAL from the compute node, and stores it durably until it has been processed by the pageserver and uploaded to cloud storage.

 See developer documentation in [SUMMARY.md](/docs/SUMMARY.md) for more information.